open-traffic-generator/otg-examples/docker-compose/cpdp-b2b/README.md

-# KENG back-to-back BGP and traffic setup with Docker Compose
+# Ixia-c back-to-back BGP and traffic setup with Docker Compose

 ## Overview
-This is an extended version of a basic [Ixia-c back-2-back lab](../b2b/README.md) with [Keysight Elastic Network Generator](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) components added to emulate L2-3 protocols like BGP.
+This is an extended version of a basic [Ixia-c back-2-back lab](../b2b/README.md) with Ixia-c Protocol Engine added to emulate L2-3 protocols like BGP.
 In this lab, [Ixia-c](https://github.com/open-traffic-generator/ixia-c) has two traffic ports connected back-2-back using a veth pair.
 In addition, two protocol engines share network namespaces with respective traffic ports.
 The lab is defined via Docker Compose YAML file.
-Once the lab is up, a test Go package is used to request KENG to bring up a BGP session between two ports, generate traffic and report statistics.
+Once the lab is up, a test Go package is used to request Ixia-c to bring up a BGP session between two ports, generate traffic and report statistics.

 ![Diagram](./diagram.png)

 ## Prerequisites

-* Licensed [Keysight Elastic Network Generator](https://www.keysight.com/us/en/products/network-test/protocol-load-test/keysight-elastic-network-generator.html) images.
-Read more in [KENG.md](/KENG.md)
 * Linux host or VM with sudo permissions and Docker support
 * [Docker](https://docs.docker.com/engine/install/)
 * [Go](https://go.dev/dl/)